 - Sports, including diving as well as football and other contact sports.

 The seriousness of a spine injury depends on (mainly) two things: where the injury is located and how badly the cord is damaged.
 The higher the injury is located on the back, the more movement and sensation the victim is likely to lose.
 Spinal cord injuries are classified as complete or incomplete, depending on whether the cord is completely severed at the point of injury, with some victims more severely affected than others.
 However, all can expect at least some loss of movement and sensation.Trust Our Experience, Care and Compassion in Spine Injury Cases

-Atlanta, Georgia spinal cord injury claims are life changing, complex and difficult both legally and emotionally.
+The Atlanta spinal cord injury lawyers at our law firm help with cases and claims that are life changing, complex and difficult both legally and emotionally.
 The disability itself is extremely challenging and often pain, suffering and increased risk of medical complications are also involved.
 That is why spinal cord injury victims often need compensation for unexpected career changes, the sudden inability to work and loss of other important life activities, such as the full ability to be a spouse or parent.
 Spinal cord injury cases require a dedicated legal team to take the time to research your injuries and to correctly value your case.
-Experts recommend that victims hire an experienced Georgia spinal cord injury attorney who will handle your case with care and compassion.
+Experts recommend that victims hire an experienced spinal cord injury attorney who will handle your case with care and compassion.

+For a free, confidential consultation, please contact us online, by email, or call 770-717-5100 locally or toll-free at 1-866-972-5287.
 If you or someone you love has sustained a serious spinal cord injury or a serious back injury due to another person's carelessness, please contact Scholle Law.
-We are based in Gwinnett County, Buckhead and the Perimeter and we serve clients throughout Metro Atlanta and throughout Georgia.